D3lt4lph4/papers/docs/datasets/imagesegmentation.md

 _last modified : 19-07-2019_

 Here are listed all the datasets that can be used for image segmentation.
-Each dataset should come with a small description of its size, what's in it and who provided it.

 ## The Berkeley BBD100K